 The origin of the qubit count (space) overhead savings is twofold.
-First of all, physical qubits are spared because the color code has a lower qubit overhead compared to a surface code with an equivalent code distance~\cite{2007bombincomparative}.
-Secondly, the width of the boundary shared between the ancilla and a data qubit is twice as large for the fast data block scheme with the surface code as compared with our color code scheme, requiring a larger ancillary resource.
+Firstly, physical qubits are spared because the color code has a lower qubit overhead compared to a surface code with an equivalent code distance~\cite{2007bombincomparative}.
+Secondly, the width of the boundary shared between the ancilla and a data qubit is twice as large for the fast data block scheme with the surface code as compared with our color-code scheme.

-The resource cost of a basic implementation of magic-state distillation using our color code scheme is also competitive with optimised surface code magic state distillation schemes.
-For the surface code, a 15-to-1 magic-state distillation protocol has been proposed~\cite{Bravyi05} using a smaller encoding for the data qubits due to the fact that the logical measurements are made in the same basis~\cite{Litinski_2019,2019litinskinotascostly}.
-While a similar approach based on our color code scheme would offer only a very modest improvement in terms of spatial resources ($10.5d^2$ compared with $11d^2$ of the surface code scheme), it would nonetheless offer a significant $1.8\times$ reduction in the time required for the sequence of 11 commuting measurements.
-This leads to an overall $1.9\times$ improvement in space-time overhead for magic state distillation using the 15-to-1 protocol with our color code scheme.
+The resource cost of a basic implementation of magic state distillation using our color-code scheme is also competitive with optimised surface-code schemes.
+For the surface code, a 15-to-1 magic state distillation protocol can exploit the fact that the logical measurements are made in the same basis to achieve a very low spatial overhead~\cite{Litinski_2019,2019litinskinotascostly}.
+As such, our color-code scheme would offer only a modest improvement in terms of spatial resources ($10.5d^2$ compared with $11d^2$).
+It would nonetheless offer a significant $1.8\times$ reduction in the time cost of the required sequence of 11 commuting measurements, leading to an overall $1.9\times$ improvement in space-time overhead for magic state distillation.
 We note that magic state distillation also requires the preparation of high-fidelity magic states; methods for the efficient preparation of high-fidelity magic states using color codes have recently been shown in Ref.~\cite{chamb2020} and will complement our scheme.